Allbridge (ABR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Allbridge Historical Price

-According to the latest data gathered on Allbridge live price page, the current price of Allbridge is 0.082165USD.
-The circulating supply of Allbridge(ABR) is 20.00M ABR , giving it a market capitalization of $1.64M.
+According to the latest data gathered on Allbridge live price page, the current price of Allbridge is 0.07731USD.
+The circulating supply of Allbridge(ABR) is 20.00M ABR , giving it a market capitalization of $1.55M.

 The Allbridge Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ABR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.